surajp/lightning-js-button/README.md

   .filter((a) => !a.Contacts || a.Contacts.length === 0)
   .slice(0, 10)
   .map((a) => ({ LastName: a.Name + "-Contact", AccountId: a.Id }));
-let contactIds = await dml(
+let contactIds = await dml.insert(
-  "insert",
   contacts,
   "Contact"
 ); /*Note how the SObjectType has been specified.
 This is required for insert and upsert*/